 NPAC SMS shall default the LSMS Retry Interval tunable parameter to 2 minutes.

-RR6-28 LSMS Activation Failure Retry
+RR6-28 LSMS Failure Retry

 NPAC SMS shall resend the message an LSMS Retry Attempts tunable parameter number of times to a Local SMS that has not acknowledged the receipt of the message once the LSMS Retry Interval tunable parameter expires.